Diltiazem Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Rhinitis, headache, sore throat, constipation, edema (fluid retention), and skin rashes (although these are usually transient), and a lack of energy are the most commonly reported side effects.
+- Rhinitis, headache, sore throat, constipation, edema (fluid retention), skin rashes (although these are usually transient), and a lack of energy are the most commonly reported side effects.

 - May slightly reduce resting heart rate.
 However, in some people, it may cause an abnormally slow heart rate; those with preexisting heart conditions are more at risk.